Not all presets are as reactive to the beat of the music, but worth checking these settings!

 it is absolute killer to me like that. let me know of possible accurate and tested improvements over that one if there can be any. ;)

-To be honest, I could be fiddling with this until forever, and I have admit that the transition settings you have (from the image) that I tried to today, do make a significant difference to the output, however, I think I will probably stick to my current 'maladjusted' version of the original default, as least for now.disabling hard cuts you don't have to adjust sensitivity because it will not be used, instead you are going only with soft cuts at the given time.
+To be honest, I could be fiddling with this until forever, and I have admit that the transition settings you have (from the image) that I tried to today, do make a significant difference to the output, however, I think I will probably stick to my current 'maladjusted' version of the original default, as least for now.

 The actual code in the presets, of which there are hundreds, seems effect the reactiveness, a lot..